zh-lx/code-inspector/docs/en/guide/start.md

 # Get Started

-`code-inspector-plugin` supports use in projects with `webpack` or `vite` as bundler, and supports frameworks such as `vue2/vue3/react`.
+`code-inspector-plugin` supports use in projects with `webpack`、`rspack` or `vite` as bundler, and supports frameworks such as `vue2/vue3/react`.
 Please refer to the following tutorial to install it.

 ## Installation